Aliases for GRIN3A Gene

 GeneCards Summary for GRIN3A Gene

 GRIN3A (Glutamate Ionotropic Receptor NMDA Type Subunit 3A) is a Protein Coding gene.
 Diseases associated with GRIN3A include lingual-facial-buccal dyskinesia.
-Among its related pathways are cAMP signaling pathway and Circadian entrainment.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Amphetamine addiction.
 GO annotations related to this gene include identical protein binding and protein phosphatase 2A binding.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN3A Gene